AhmetEminSaglik/Console-Colorful-Text/README.md

          </ol>
          </li>
         <a href="#installation"><li>Installation</li></a>
+        <a href="#usage"><li>Usage</li></a>

 </ol>

-<h2 id="about-project">1-) About The Project</h2>
+## <a id="about-project">1-) About The Project</a>

-<b> <i>Colorful Text Console</i> </b> is a modular library that allows users to easily add colorful text output to their console applications.
+***Colorful Text Console*** is a modular library that allows users to add colorful text output to their console applications easily.
 This library provides a simple and flexible way to customize the colors and formatting of console text, making it more visually appealing and easier to read.
 <br>

-<h2 id="why-project-created">2-) Why The Project Is Created?</h2>
+## <a id="why-project-created">2-) Why The Project Is Created?</a>
 Displaying text in color on the console can greatly improve the readability and visual impact of console-based applications.
 Colorful text can help users quickly identify important information, highlight key details, and create a more engaging user experience.
 <br><br>
-However, implementing colorful console output can be a tedious and time-consuming task for developers. <b> <i>Colorful Text Console</i> </b> library was created to address this need by providing a straightforward and customizable solution.
-With this library, developers can easily add colorful text to their console applications without having to write complex color formatting code.
+However, implementing colorful console output can be a tedious and time-consuming task for developers. ***Colorful Text Console*** library was created to address this need by providing a straightforward, customizable solution.
+With this library, developers can easily add colorful text to their console applications without writing complex color formatting code.
 <br><br>
 The main goal of this project is to empower developers to create more visually appealing and user-friendly console applications, ultimately enhancing the overall user experience and making important information more accessible.

-<h2 id="used-technologies">3-) Used Technologies</h2>
+## <a id="used-technologies">3-) Used Technologies</a>

 * Core Technologies:
     * JAVA SE